Lee L. Driver: Pennsylvania

 When Governor William Cameron Sproul set out to reorganize the Pennsylvania Department of Public Instruction, he recruited Thomas E. Finnegan, of New York, to take charge of the department.
 Finnegan, in turn, was given freedom to recruit the best men in each area to oversee reforms.
 To oversee rural education, he selected Driver, who was the first Director of the new Bureau of Rural Education.
 Driver would serve in this capacity for seventeen years, surviving several political changes and overseeing the consolidation of more than 5000 schools through more than 800 separation consolidations.
 He retired from the Pennsylvania Department of Public Instruction in 1937.

-Legacy

-Driver was first listed in Who's Who in America in 1930–31.
+Personal life and legacy

+Driver was married and had two sons, Herschel and Clarence.
+His wife died in 1937, and he died on October 21, 1960, in Ocala, Florida, at the age of 93.
+He is buried in the Woodlawn Cemetery in Maxville, near Farmland, Indiana.

 A new elementary school, near Bradford, Pennsylvania, was named in his honor in 1931.
 In 1956 citizens in the western portion of Randolph County, Indiana, attempted to consolidate their schools as the Lee Driver Consolidated School District, though this attempt failed by the narrowest of margins.
 The high school and junior high school of Winchester, Indiana, were named in Driver's honor in 1959.
 The junior high school, a middle school since 1984, still retains Driver's name.

-Driver died on October 21, 1960, in Ocala, Florida.
-He is buried in the Woodlawn Cemetery in Maxville, near Farmland, Indiana.
+A historical marker about Driver was dedicated in 2009, in Winchester, Indiana; his grandson participated in the dedication ceremony.